luminovang/documentation/commands/novakit.md

 php novakit create:view "blog"
 ```

-> To create view file in a sub directory in `/resources/views/` folder, use flag `--dir "mySubDir"`
+> To create a view file in a subdirectory in `/resources/views/` folder, use flag `--dir "mySubDir"`

 ***

 ### Routing Context

-To install new routing context use the below example command.
+To install a new routing context use the below example command.

 ```bash
 php novakit context "test"'
 ```

-> The above command will create a file in `/routes/` directory and update your `/public/index.php` with new context.
+> The above command will create a file in `/routes/` directory and update your `/public/index.php` with a new context.
 >
-> To disable adding error handler in `index.php` use flag `--no-error`
+> To disable adding an error handler in `index.php` use flag `--no-error`
-> > *Note:* If error handler is not disabled, you need to manually create the method name in your View errors class in `/app/Controllers/Config/ViewErrors.php`.
+> > *Note:* If the error handler is not disabled, you need to manually create the method name in your View errors class in `/app/Controllers/Config/ViewErrors.php`.

 ***